altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 "I can’t really explain it...
  I don’t really know myself"
 ~Kent turned the words said back in his mind.~
-"When you said you had a rough weekend, what did you mean?"”"
+"When you said you had a rough weekend, what did you mean?"
 "I...
 I think I want to talk to a lawyer"
 "Fine. just...